GalenIvanov/Animation-tests/README.md

     start 2.0 before ref ends duration 2.0 delay 1.0 ease :ease-in-out-cubic loop two-way start when ref ends duration 5.0 loop two-way forever start 2.0 after ref ends ease :ease-in-elastic loop 3 times

+The `start` declaration does not animate anything by itself.
+In order to animate a value, one needs to use `from value1 to value2` syntax:

+    from <value> to <value> <actors>

+    <value>  : start or end value to be animated (number! pair! tuple!)
+    <actors> : (optional) <event> block!

+    Actors specify blocks of code that is evaluated at specific animation events.
+Events are:

+    on-start  : once, at the animation start on-exit   : once, when the animation ends on-time   : each time the animation is updated.

+ `on-time` is trigered at the rate specified by the face to which the draw block is attached. "time" word can be used within the block following "on-time" - it holds the time elapsed from the animation start.

+All numeric values in an animation block can be animated using `from` - integers, floats, pairs and tuples (for colors).

+### Examples - from

+    line-width from 1 to 10
+    pen from black to red
+    translate from 0x0 to 100x25 on-start [started: true] scale from 0.0 to 1.0 1.0 on-time [label/data: time]
+    box 10x10 from 10x10 to 200x50 one-exit [print "Finished!"]

 # Ideas for future work